WebHare/platform/whtree/modules/publisher/doc/topics/siteprofiles/abtest.md

 point to the A/B test file itself. `targetobject` will point to the variant.
 `contentobject` will also point to the variant, unless the variant is itself a content link.

+A content link to an A/B test will always show the first variant.

+Use %GetABTestVariantLink to link to specific A/B test variants (eg to link back to a results page from email).